Fungal Nail Infection Symptoms and Signs

 - In proximal subungual onychomycosis (PSO), an area of white spotting, streaking, or discoloration (leukonychia) develops near the nail fold and may extend to deeper layers of the nail.
 The nail plate becomes white near the cuticle and remains normal at the end.

-- In total dystrophic onychomycosis, the nail is thickened, opaque, and yellow-brown.
+- In total dystrophic onychomycosis, the nail is thickened, opaque, and yellow-brown and/or greenish-brown to black.
 The entire nail plate and matrix are affected.

 - Yeast infection (Candida albicans), while affecting the nail, can appear with additional signs.
 Candidal infection can occur in the toenails and the fingernails but may also infect the tissue that surrounds the nail.
 The nail fold becomes inflamed (erythematous), or the nail plate separates from its bed (onycholysis).
 The nail bed thickens and hardens (nail bed hyperkeratosis), and inflammation of the nail fold is observed in chronic mucocutaneous disease (disease of mucous membrane and regular skin).
 The affected fingers or toes start to look rounded on the ends, like drumsticks, and, sometimes, the entire thickness of the nail becomes infected.